Thinking about investing in some sales enablement content for your B2B sales team, but aren’t sure of what you need?

 However, it could be the case that some of the aforementioned content would translate well into becoming interactive, which brings us to our next point…

 Did you know that 91% of B2B buyers prefer interactive and visual content over static content?
-Saying that, B2B and B2C aren’t that much different these days, in that no-one really wants to sit through a one-way conversation or presentation anymore; they want to have conversations that put them front and centre.
+Saying that, B2B and B2C aren’t that much different these days, in that no-one really wants to sit through a one-way presentation anymore; they want to have conversations that put them front and centre.

 Add to this the fact that digital experiences and technology are fast becoming an expectation, and it is imperative that you should be tailoring your content and delivery to the new customer.
 Interactive touchscreen experiences and presentation are a great addition to any sales toolkit.